8qfx1ai5/11sense/README.md

 ## Known errors

-- got the feedback, that the app does not fit the screen on old mobile devices (scroll bar visible)
-- if microphone access is decined, there is no second chance to allow the usage
+- If the microphone access is decined, there is no second chance to allow the usage
-- mobile swipe feature for navigation can be disturbing

 ## How to run tests

     time make test

-## What I learned
+## What I learned so far

 - The native power of ES6 with modules and namespaces in combination with web-components is impressive.
 In fact today you do not need any framework to make cool stuff with JS.
 - You need to use a state machines to hanle user interaction.
 Especially for SUIs.